 - The ProCard may not be used to obtain cash advances, to pay for personal expenditures incurred while traveling or to pay for travel expenses incurred by anyone not conducting University business

-- Supporting documentation must be provided and maintained for ALL transactions, regardless of dollar amount
+- Supporting documentation must be provided and maintained for all transactions $25 and greater

 - When lodging is required, cardholders may use the ProCard for personal meals at a per diem allowance as determined by the U.S. General Services Administration CONUS (Continental United States) rate for the location and time the event occurred.